vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 ##  Property Validators

-These validators are used to ensure that a single property is valid, often using multiple low level validators (e.g. validating the address line1 property).
+These validators are used to ensure that a single property is valid, often using multiple low level validators (e.g. validating the address `line1` property).

 They implement the `PropertyValidator` interface which defines a method called `validate` which returns a single `ValidationError`.

 The following property validators are available:<br />

 * **TextValidator** - checks if a string is within a min max length and conforms to a (optional) format.
-Extends PropertyValidator<String>
+Extends PropertyValidator<String><br />
 * **PostcodeValidator** - checks if postcode is a valid format, Class extends TextValidator
 * **UkPostcodeValidator** - checks if a UK postcode is valid based on UK Format.
 This class extends PostcodeValidator
 * **ChinaPostcodeValidator** - checks for Chinese postcode format.Class extends PostcodeValidator